getkirby/pluginkit/README.md

 ### Build reproducibility

 While kirbyup will stay backwards compatible, exact build reproducibility may be of importance to you.
-If so, I recommend to target a specific package version, rather than using npx:
+If so, we recommend to target a specific package version, rather than using npx:

 ```json
 {